Robinpig/Note/CS/MQ.md

-based on Erang, and it's hard to deploy the env.
+based on Erang, and it's hard to deploy the environment.

 ## Active MQ

 ## Kafka